eurostat/java4eurostat/README.md

 # java4eurostat
-Java4eurostat is a Java library for statistical data.
-It provides a number of functions to load statistical data into an hypercube structure and index it for fast in-memory computations.
-A number of functions are provided for [Eurostat](http://ec.europa.eu/eurostat/) data.
+Java4eurostat is a Java library for statistical data manipulation.
+It provides a number of functions to load statistical data into an 'hypercube' structure and index it for fast in-memory computations.
+A number of specific functions are provided for [Eurostat](http://ec.europa.eu/eurostat/) data.

 ## Usage example